-28.511 If the primary victim has units on a flood plain (2.42), he loses a maximum of 17 unit points from that flood plain.
+28.511 If the primary victim has vulnerable units on a flood plain (2.42), he loses a maximum of seventeen unit points from that flood plain.
 Cities are vulnerable to flood if they have been built in areas with no city site or a white city site.
 Cities on black city sites are safe.
+Tokens are always vulnerable to flood.

-28.512 Ten unit points on the same flood plain belonging to one or more secondary victims are also removed.
+- 28.512 If the primary victim has vulnerable units on more than one flood plain, the flood occurs on the flood plain containing the greatest number of his vulnerable unit points.
+In the event of tie, the primary victim selects the location of the flood. - 28.513 Ten vulnerable unit points on the same flood plain belonging to one or more secondary victims are also removed.
 The primary victim divides the ten unit point losses among the secondary victims as he chooses, but the secondary victims themselves choose which units are to be lost.
-If the number of units on the affected flood plain belonging to other players totals ten unit points or less, all those other players automatically become secondary victims and all their units are eliminated.
+If the number of vulnerable unit points on the affected flood plain belonging to other players totals ten or less, all those other players automatically become secondary victims and all their vulnerable units are eliminated. - 28.514 If the primary victim has no victim units on a flood plain, one of his coastal cities is eliminated.

-28.513 If the primary victim has units on more than one flood plain, the flood occurs on the flood plain containing the greatest number of his unit points.
-In the event of tie, the primary victim selects the location of the flood.

-28.514 If the primary victim has no units in a flood plain, one of his coastal cities is eliminated.
 The primary victim chooses the city.
-If the primary victim has no coastal cities, he is unaffected by the flood.

-28.515 A player who holds Engineering who has units on a flood plain loses a maximum of seven unit points from food, whether as a primary or secondary victim.
-If a primary victim who holds Engineering has no units on a food plain, one of his coastal cities is reduced rather than eliminated.
+If the primary victim has no coastal cities, he is unaffected by the flood. - 28.515 A player who holds Engineering who has units on a flood plain loses a maximum of seven unit points from flood, whether as a primary or secondary victim.
+If a primary victim who holds Engineering has no units on a flood plain, one of his coastal cities is reduced rather than eliminated.